CurveDocs/curve-resources/docs/crvusd/loan-management.md

   <canvas id="loanChart5"></canvas>
 </div>

 This loan is a great example of the power of LLAMMA and soft-liquidations.
-It spent **more than 50% of the loan time under the soft-liquidation range**.
+The user spent **more than 50% of the loan time under the soft-liquidation range**.
 Yet the **loss from soft-liquidation fees was only 6.37%**.
 While under the soft-liquidation range the user was shielded from any further losses in the wstETH price as all their collateral was converted to crvUSD.
-Yet when the price rose again the user benefited from the price increases as their collateral was swapped back to wstETH.
+Yet when the price rose the user benefited from price increases as their collateral was swapped back to wstETH.

 The AAVE/Spark Liq price plot for this loan shows that this loan would not be possible in competitor systems except from the 91st day when debt was lower and wstETH price rose.